Forms & Guides

 Students receiving financial aid are required to make satisfactory academic progress in an eligible program of study and meet pace of progression requirements.
 The following information outlines North’s Satisfactory Academic Progress requirements for financial aid recipients and applicants.

-Summer quarter financial aid funds are limited.
-Generally summer awards include Pell and Direct Loan funds only.
-Eligible College Bound Scholars may be eligible for limited State Aid.
-Students must complete the one-page request in addition to having completed their financial aid file by our summer deadline.
-Applications are available at the beginning of Spring quarter each year.
+Summer quarter financial aid funds are limited to state and federal aid programs.
+Generally summer awards include Pell, Washington College Grant, College Bound Scholarships, and Direct Loan funds only.
+Students must complete the request form for summer financial aid and work-study each year; applications are available at the beginning of Spring quarter.

 Students selected for verification should complete the Certification of Non-Tax Filer Status Form for themselves, spouse, and/or parent(s), only if the individual did not file a 2015 IRS Tax Return.

 If you have experienced an unexpected financial hardship or a significant reduction in family income since submitting your financial aid application (FAFSA or WASFA), it might benefit you to submit a Special Conditions/Income Adjustment Form.
 The financial aid office will use your current year income to reevaluate your eligibility for financial aid.
 You may submit the request if you, your spouse, and/or your parents experienced one of the following situations: reduction of income due to layoff, termination, or decline in self-employment income; loss of child support or disability benefits; separation, divorce, or death of a spouse or parent after submitting the FAFSA/WASFA.